azariak/ZFellowsApplicationReview/README.md

 - Shortcut to expand link with better regex, preview link on hover
 - Add feedback directly
 - Consider change direction to match airtable, always go towards recent
-- No previews for sites blocking iframes, fix previews being cutoff when o clicked
+- No previews for all sites blocking iframes, fix previews being cutoff when o clicked

 ## Setup